Create Config

 +1% vs. 2020

-When Janesville citizens were asked “How would you rate your satisfaction with the performance of the City of Janesville Police Department?” in the 2021 Janesville Community Survey, 78% responded "satisfied."
+When residents were asked “How would you rate your satisfaction with the performance of the Janesville Police Department?” as part of the 2021 Janesville Community Survey, 78% responded "satisfied,” indicating a good level of community trust.

 View Data